shane-tomlinson/node-font-face-generator/README.md

   "jp":    "japanese"
 };
 ```
-If an exact match is not found for a country specific localeuage, the localeuage's root will be used.
+If an exact match is not found for a specific locale, the locale's root will be used.
 If a locale's url is not found for a multi-url font, `default` will be used.

 3. Call the `setup` function with the configuration objects.
 ```